Archive by Author

 blankets

-Epic blanket fort at The Academy
+Epic blanket fort

 Last winter, there was a slight freeze followed by a strong wind storm that blew down brittle branches and downed many trees in Eugene.
 Power was out for a lot of the city and there were branches everywhere.
 In response, the community house where I live made a rockin’ blanket fort in the living room and watched the Lord of the Rings.
 A good time was had by all (except probably for the city workers who had to clean up the mess).